-Definition: A cross drain and/or diversion dam constructed across a road or trail which may be pole-reinforced on sandy soil.
+Definition: A cross drainage diversion ditch and/or hump constructed across a road or trail which may be pole-reinforced on sandy soil.

 Purpose: To intercept and/or divert side ditch and surface runoff from roads, firebreaks, and trails, (which may or may not have vehicular traffic) to minimize erosion and provide conditions suitable for natural or artificial revegetation.
 On moderate slopes, waterbars will remove water from the road, or firebreak, allowing for adequate natural revegetation within one year.